The Coronavirus SME Loan Guarantee Scheme – Phase 2 Explained

 It must be noted that whilst the Government is providing a guarantee for the loan this is not a Government SME loan.
 The decision on whether to extend credit and the ongoing management of the loan remains with the lender.
 However, with the increased support through the SME Loan Guarantee Scheme the Government expects lenders to look through the current economic conditions and make sensible lending decisions based on the usual performance of the business and on the basis the Government will provide a guarantee for 50% of the loan.

-The Government is encouraging lenders to provide facilities to SMEs that only have to be drawn if needed by the SME.
-So there will be a preference for lending solutions such as a revolving line of credit as opposed to a straight up small business loan.
-A line of credit is supplied by a number of the major SME lenders including Prospa, who are also an eligible lender in the Government SME Loan Guarantee Scheme.
-Facilities such as a line of credit mean that SMEs will only incur interest on the amount they draw down.
-If there is no need to draw down any funds from the facility right now then no interest will be charged but the facility remains in place as and when it is needed.
+In phase 1, the Government was encouraging lenders to provide facilities to SMEs that only have to be drawn if needed by the SME.
+So there was a preference for lending solutions such as a revolving line of credit as opposed to a straight up small business loan.
+A business line of credit is supplied by a number of the major SME lenders including Prospa, who are also an eligible lender in the Government SME Loan Guarantee Scheme.

 Who’s Eligible for a Loan Under the Coronavirus SME Guarantee Scheme?